easitab/EasitGoWebservice/docs/v2/Import-GOOrganizationItem.md

 ### -dryRun

-If specified, payload will be save as payload.xml to your desktop instead of sent to BPS/GO.
+If specified, payload will be save as payload_1.xml (or next available number) to your desktop instead of sent to Easit BPS / Easit GO.
+This parameter does not append, rewrite or remove any files from your desktop.

 ```yaml
 Type: SwitchParameter